mithril-security/blindbox/docs/docs/getting-started/confidential_computing.md

 > You can check our guide to learn more about [AMD SEV-SNP](../concepts/amd-sev.md).

-> If you are very interested in learning more about secure enclaves in practice, we are making a [hands-on series](https://confidential-computing-explained.mithrilsecurity.io/en/latest/) explaining how Confidential Computing works.
+> If you are very interested in learning more about secure enclaves in practice, we are working on a [hands-on series](https://confidential-computing-explained.mithrilsecurity.io/en/latest/) explaining how Confidential Computing works.
 Developers can play with our tutorials and code their own simplified KMS with secure enclaves!

 ## Attestation
 ___________________